-Orucuta was overpowered in Round 11.
-But traded two- and three- punch combos with Estrada in the twelfth.
-This time, though, Estrada capitlized on the exchanges with more ferocious hooks and overhands.
+After being overpowered in Round 11, Orucuta traded two- and three- punch combos with Estrada in the twelfth.
+Estrada eventually capitalized on the exchanges with more ferocious hooks and overhands.
 A crunching body blow from Estrada left Orucuta backpedaling and he nearly lost his footing as the bell rang.

 According to CompuBox statistics, Estrada connected on 338 of 986 total punches (34 percent) and Orucuta returned 186 of 764 (34 percent).
 Estrada’s focus on heavier shots, landing 282 of 779 (36 percent) power punches compared to Orucuta’s 133 of 461 (29 percent).

 Seeking a rematch with Sor Rungvisai, Estrada may not have raised his stock with bookies after a competitive bout with a fighter outside of the Top 10.
 But with another action fight in the books, public interest will certainly have him back near the top of the bill.